usebruno/bruno/readme.md

 ### Share Testimonials 📣

-If Bruno has helped you at work and your teams, please don't forget to share your [testimonials on our github discussion](https://github.com/usebruno/bruno/discussions/343)
+If Bruno has helped you at work and your teams, please don't forget to share your [testimonials on our GitHub discussion](https://github.com/usebruno/bruno/discussions/343)

 ### Contribute 👩‍💻🧑‍💻

 I am happy that you are looking to improve bruno.
-Please checkout the [contributing guide](contributing.md)
+Please check out the [contributing guide](contributing.md)

 Even if you are not able to make contributions via code, please don't hesitate to file bugs and feature requests that needs to be implemented to solve your use case.